jesselawson/getting-started-with-rust/tutorial.md

 # Chapter 5

-We've finally made it: the last chapter in this tutorial!
 If you've followed along up until this point, you've hopefully grown more confident about starting, building, and iterating a Rust project.
 Our Markdown compiler is now at a point where it can accept command-line input, and reliably displays a banner based on the input provided.

 In this chapter, we will configure our tool to actually parse a Markdown file then output the valid translated HTML into a new file.
 We will do this by developing